Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 1. Start an Elasticsearch 3.1.1 instance, for more see [Overview]({% link search-enterprise/latest/install/index.md %}).

-    Currently your installation currently only using solr.
+    Currently your installation is using solr.

     ![add-empty]({% link search-enterprise/images/add-empty-elasticsearch.png %})